Ahmed Fouad Negm: Early life

 Ahmed Fouad Negm was born in a small village north of Cairo, Egypt, to a family of fellahin.
 His mother, Hanem Morsi Negm, was a housewife, and his father Mohammed Ezat Negm, a police officer.
 Negm was one of seventeen brothers.
 Like many poets and writers of his generation, he received his education at the religious Kutaab schools managed by El-Azhar.

-When his father died, when he was six years old.
+He was six years old when his father died.
 He went to live with his uncle Hussein in Zagazig, but was placed in an orphanage in 1936 where he first met famous singer Abdel Halim Hafez.
 In 1945, at the age of 17, he left the orphanage and returned to his village to work as a shepherd.
 Later, he moved to Cairo to live with his brother who eventually kicked him out only to return to his village again to work in one of the English camps while helping with guerilla operations.

-After the agreement between Egypt and Britain, the Egyptian National Workers’ Movement asked everyone in the English camps to quit their job.
+After the agreement between Egypt and Britain, the Egyptian National Workers' Movement asked everyone in the English camps to quit their job.
 Negm was then appointed by the Egyptian government as a laborer in mechanical workshops.
 He was imprisoned for 3 years for counterfeiting form, during which he participated and won first place in a writing competition organized by the Supreme Council for the Arts.
-He then published his first collection “Pictures from Life and Prison” in vernacular Egyptian Arabic and became famous after Suhair El-Alamawi introduced his book while he was still in prison.
+He then published his first collection "Pictures from Life and Prison" in vernacular Egyptian Arabic and became famous after Suhair El-Alamawi introduced his book while he was still in prison.
 After he was released, he was appointed as a clerk in the organization for Asian and African peoples.
 He also became a regular poet on Egyptian radio.

 Negm lived in a small room on the rooftop of a house in Boulaq el-Dakror neighborhood.
 When he met singer and composer Sheikh Imam in Khosh Adam neighborhood, they became roommates and formed a famous signing duet.
 Negm was also imprisoned several times due to his political views, particularly his harsh criticism of Egyptian presidents Gamal Abdel Nasser, Anwar Sadat and Hosni Mubarak.